Chrysoglossa demades

 Chrysoglossa demades is a moth of the family Notodontidae first described by Herbert Druce in 1885.
-It is found in Panama, Costa Rica, Nicaragua and Mexico.

-The larvae possibly feed on Quercus (oak) species.
+It is a Central American species found in Panama, Nicaragua, Guatemala, Mexico, and southwestern Costa Rica.
+Its exact geographic range is poorly known as Chrysoglossa moths formerly assigned to this species from Mexico and Costa Rica are now thought to represent distinct undescribed species.
+Caterpillars are thought to feed on Quercus oaks.